Doncic’s 35 points, 13 assists send Mavs past Cavs 120-112

 Dallas closed the third with a 15-2 run, highlighted by Doncic feeding Finney-Smith with a behind-the-back pass for a 3-pointer.

-Mobley will miss at least three games – and possibly more.
-The 7-footer will not travel with the Cavs to Atlanta and New York in the next few days so he can get more treatment.
+Mobley’s loss is a huge blow at the worst possible time for the Cavs.
+He will not travel to Atlanta and New York in the next few days so he can get more treatment and hopefully be back for the final few games.

-Coach J.B.
-Bickerstaff said Mobley is not in a walking boot, perhaps an encouraging sign the injury isn’t long-term.
+Bickerstaff said Mobley’s not in a walking boot, perhaps an encouraging sign the injury isn’t long-term.

-The Cavs have been forced to maneuver around injuries all season, and because of that Bickerstaff was confident his players would respond to being without Mobley.
+The Cavs have been forced to maneuver around injuries all season, and because of that Bickerstaff was confident his players would respond.

 ”It’s a test of character and that our guys have passed time and time again,” he said. ”Our guys don’t quit.”